 The most painful piece of this problem, however, is the BT’s.
 My first few encounters with them were thrilling.
 I literally fell down a mountain screaming obscenities my first time.
 However, once I figured out the mechanics, they became trivial.
 The fact of the matter is, they are nearly blind to you.
 If you are crouched you practically have to touch them to be spotted.
 Even without gear, you can get through the infested zones easily.

-Should you get attacked, it is simple to get away and even if it progresses to phase 3, escape isn’t that difficult.
+Should you get attacked, it is simple to get away, and even if it progresses to phase 3, escape isn’t that difficult.
 Escaping or winning in phase 3 ends the time fall in the area for a while.
-Once you have weapons, it can be faster to simply get caught and fight, then it is to sneak through.
+Once you have weapons, it can be faster to simply get caught and fight, than it is to sneak through.
 Yet sneaking through is trivial anyway.

 The BT’s are integral to the world and theme of the game.
 The moment they lose that feeling of fear and unease, the overlying theme of the game dies a little with it.
 Not to mention that the game-play banks on your ability to manage cargo and gear.
 If you can simply ignore an entire category of gear because you won’t need it to get by the BT’s, the cargo game takes a hit as well.